VNN-oss/Idiot_Network/README.md

 # Idiot_Network
-A Neural network, trained on psudeo-random equation generation.
+A Neural network, using Pandas and SciKit-learn,trained on psudeo-random equation generation.
 I've been currently attempting to test the network with seprate amounts of data.